star-du/cloud-mini-app/docs/management.md

  46 | `[h]:mm:ss`           | 47 | `mmss.0`                   | 48 | `##0.0E+0`
  49 | `@`

-**Format 14** (`m/d/yy`) is localized by Excel: even though the file specifies that number format, it will be drawn differently based on system settings.
-It makes sense when the producer and consumer of files are in the same locale, but that is not always the case over the Internet.
+**Format 14 (`m/d/yy`)** is localized by Excel: even though the file specifies that number format, it will be drawn differently based on system settings.
 To get around this  ambiguity, parse functions accept the `dateNF` option to override the interpretation of that specific format string.

 #### Hyperlinks

 Hyperlinks are stored in the `l` key of cell objects.
-The `Target` field of the hyperlink object is the target of the link, including the URI fragment.
-Tooltips are stored in the `Tooltip` field and are displayed when you move your mouse over the text.

-For example, the following snippet creates a link from cell `A3` to
-<http://sheetjs.com> with the tip `"Find us @ SheetJS.com!"`:
+For example, the following snippet creates a link from cell `A3` to <`http://sheetjs.com`> with the tip `"Find us @ SheetJS.com!"`:

 ```js
 ws['A3'].l = { Target:"http://sheetjs.com", Tooltip:"Find us @ SheetJS.com!" };
 ```

-Note that Excel does not automatically style hyperlinks -- they will generally be displayed as normal text.
+Note that Excel does not automatically style hyperlinks(displayed as normal text).
 Links where the target is a cell or range or defined name in the same workbook ("Internal Links") are marked with a leading hash character:

 ```js
 ws['A2'].l = { Target:"#E2" }; /* link to cell E2 */